Brunch & Batter

 • Vanilla extract- Adds a nice sweet note.

-• Blueberries- Fresh or frozen blueberries or you can substitute another fruit here.
+• Blueberries- Fresh or frozen blueberries, or you can substitute another fruit here.

 See recipe card for quantities.

-Expert Tip: Reserve a few blueberries to arrange on top of the batter right before placing it in the oven.
+Reserve a few blueberries to arrange on top of the batter right before placing it in the oven.
 This will help evenly distribute the fruit in the pan.

-How to serve this Amish style oatmeal
+How to serve this Amish-style oatmeal

 • Yogurt- Try adding some Greek or regular yogurt.
 I love topping mine with a dollop of vanilla Greek yogurt.
-It feels and tastes like whipped cream but healthier.
+It feels and tastes like whipped cream, but healthier.

 • Sweetener- If you have a sweet tooth, you can add a drizzle of maple syrup or honey to the top.

-• Nuts- try adding some pecans, walnuts, or almonds for added crunch.
+• Nuts- Try adding some pecans, walnuts, or almonds for added crunch.

 • Fresh fruit- You can never have enough fruit!